nivas7920/delta-demo/README.md

 # delta-demo
-This is first git &amp; github class.
+This is first git &amp; github class..